amehraj/webshop-tuni/README.md

 ## Tests and documentation

 Tests are implemented using Mocha to test functionality of the web shop.
 The tests are located in the test folder in the root directory of the project.
 We were able to achieve around 97% branch coverage using both Plussa Mocha tests and our own tests.
 Own tests are located under the subdirectory own in test folder.
-Some of our tests along with the Gitlab issues are given below:

-Issue 1: https://course-gitlab.tuni.fi/webdev1-autumn-2021/webdev1-group76/-/issues/18 (Ensure Product Schema Validation.
-If price is zero / 0, should respond with error.
-Test implemented in test/own/productSchema.test.js) <br />
-Issue 2: https://course-gitlab.tuni.fi/webdev1-autumn-2021/webdev1-group76/-/issues/17 (Ensure Product Schema Validation.
-If price is negative, should respond with error.
-Test implemented in test/own/productSchema.test.js) <br />
-Issue 3: https://course-gitlab.tuni.fi/webdev1-autumn-2021/webdev1-group76/-/issues/19 (Ensure Order Schema Validation.
-If quantity is negative, should respond with error.
-Test implemented in test/own/orderSchema.test.js) <br />
-Issue 4: https://course-gitlab.tuni.fi/webdev1-autumn-2021/webdev1-group76/-/issues/20 (Ensure Order Schema Validation.
-If items is zero, should respond with error.
-Test implemented in test/own/orderSchema.test.js) <br />
-Issue 5: https://course-gitlab.tuni.fi/webdev1-autumn-2021/webdev1-group76/-/issues/22 (Ensure blocking of wrong method for register route.
-If wrong method if given should respond with 405.
-Test implemented in test/own/ownRoutes.test.js) <br />
-Issue 6: https://course-gitlab.tuni.fi/webdev1-autumn-2021/webdev1-group76/-/issues/23 (Ensure admins can create new admins.
-Test implemented in test/own/ownRoutes.test.js) <br />
-Issue 7: https://course-gitlab.tuni.fi/webdev1-autumn-2021/webdev1-group76/-/issues/24.
-(Ensure customers cannot create new admins.
-Test implemented in test/own/ownRoutes.test.js) <br />
-Issue 8: https://course-gitlab.tuni.fi/webdev1-autumn-2021/webdev1-group76/-/issues/26 (Ensure get All Products respond with 405 when method of request is not allowed.
-Test implemented in test/own/ownRoutes.test.js) <br />
-Issue 9: https://course-gitlab.tuni.fi/webdev1-autumn-2021/webdev1-group76/-/issues/25 (Ensure getAllUsers respond with 405 when method of request is not allowed.
-Test implemented in test/own/ownRoutes.test.js) <br />
-Issue 10: https://course-gitlab.tuni.fi/webdev1-autumn-2021/webdev1-group76/-/issues/27 (Ensure get All Orders respond with 405 when method of request is not allowed.
-Test implemented in test/own/ownRoutes.test.js) <br />
-Issue 11: https://course-gitlab.tuni.fi/webdev1-autumn-2021/webdev1-group76/-/issues/28 (Ensure get single Product respond with 405 when method of request is not allowed.
-Test implemented in test/own/ownRoutes.test.js) <br />
-Issue 12: https://course-gitlab.tuni.fi/webdev1-autumn-2021/webdev1-group76/-/issues/30 (Ensure get single User respond with 405 when method of request is not allowed.
-Test implemented in test/own/ownRoutes.test.js) <br />
-Issue 13: https://course-gitlab.tuni.fi/webdev1-autumn-2021/webdev1-group76/-/issues/29 (Ensure get single Order respond with 405 when method of request is not allowed.
-Test implemented in test/own/ownRoutes.test.js) <br />

 ## Security concerns